IamEld3st/osumonthly.com/README.md

 # osumonthly.com
 the future face of osumonthly.com

-we're currently redesigning the complete infrastructure of the monthly. future editions after site completions will be hosted as an interactive webpage. currently in a work-in-progress state.
+We're currently redesigning the complete infrastructure of the monthly.
+Future editions after site completions will be hosted as an interactive webpage.
+Currently in a work-in-progress state.

 Read below for contributing guidelines!